davidklmn/professional-README-generator/README.md

 * [Questions](#questions)
 ## Installation
-To install necessary dependencies, run the following command:
+To install necessary dependencies, run the following command: npm i
 ## Usage
-You can use this applicaiton by running node index.js.
+You can use this applicaiton by running: node index.js
 ## License
 This project is licensed under the MIT license.
-## Contributing Here Is A Header
+## Contributing
-Fork and pull request.
+Fork and Pull requests.
 ## Tests
-To run tests, run the following command:
+To run tests, run the following command: npm test
 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at dmueller@2u.com.
 You can find more of my work at [dmueller2u](https://github.com/dmueller2u/).